psyclone.parse

 Returns:

-the list of all modules contained in the specified file.
+the names of any modules present in the supplied file.

 Return type: